 Bali proudly presenting their culture to the visitors but also expect them to obey some unwritten rules that applied in rural communities.
 Visitors who want to enter the temple or other holy places must wear Balinese traditional costume, or at least wearing sarong and scarves.
 It is forbidden to enter the temple area for women who are menstruating.
 If you discover the ongoing ceremony, taking photos or videos are allowed without disregard the rules of politeness.
 There are many unwritten rules in Balinese community and could be different in each area, it is advisable to ask some information to your tour guide or locals especially in a temple or holy places.

 Plan your Tour to this island since this isle is worth to visit.
-Contact a reputable Bali driver service to make it easier especially for those who will come in the first time.
+Contact a reputable Bali car rental with driver service to make it easier especially for those who will come in the first time.